Tokens

 TypeChoose from built-in types or custom types you have added.

-TierPrimitive (raw value), Semantic (references another token), or Composition (bundled properties).
+TierPrimitive (raw value), Semantic (references another token), Composition (bundled properties), or Component (component-scoped).

 GroupOptional sub-group path.
 Omit for top-level tokens.